How to Recruit the Next Genius

 In other words, just because someone is neurodiverse doesn’t make them a genius.
-A third are intellectually impaired.
+A third is intellectually impaired.
 Yet there are a good many geniuses who are considered neurodiverse.

-Adweek’s Mark Evans believes it is time to stop underestimating neurodiverse people’s superpowers.
-“There are many other examples of where such thinking leads to creativity and innovation – Steve Jobs, Jamie Oliver, Steven Spielberg and Richard Branson were/are dyslexic and Charles Darwin, Sir Isaac Newton, and Albert Einstein were autistic.”
+In Advertising Week, Mark Evans wrote that it is time to stop underestimating neurodiverse people’s superpowers.
+“There are many other examples of where such thinking leads to creativity and innovation – Steve Jobs, Jamie Oliver, Steven Spielberg, and Richard Branson were/are dyslexic and Charles Darwin, Sir Isaac Newton, and Albert Einstein were autistic.”

-Quite literally, many icons achieve greatness because their brains think differently.
-And if your recruitment strategy isn’t inclusive to recruiting neurodiversity and neurodiverse candidates, you may be accidentally excluding a future genius executive.
+Many icons achieve greatness because their brains think differently.
+And if your recruitment strategy isn’t inclusive of recruiting neurodiversity and neurodiverse candidates, you may be accidentally excluding a future genius executive.